huseyinozyilmaz/scoreboard/README.md

 ![Scoreboard Design](https://github.com/huseyinozyilmaz/scoreboard/blob/main/img/design.webp?raw=true)

 We built this Scoreboard for all parents who love ❤️ in-house football | soccer ⚽️.
 Enjoy your game 😊!

+## Limitations
+* Only supports landscape mode on iPad and other tablets with similar size (not tested).